huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `size` - (Required, Int, ForceNew) Specifies the data disk size, in GB.
 The value ranges form 10 to 32768.
   Changing this creates a new instance.

-* `snapshot_id` - (Optional, String, ForceNew) Specifies the snapshot id.
+* `snapshot_id` - (Optional, String, ForceNew) Specifies the EVS snapshot ID or ID of the original data disk contained in the full-ECS image.
 Changing this creates a new instance.

 * `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
 This is used to encrypt the disk.
   Changing this creates a new instance.